 The establishment of the Moyale Cluster Office has congealed the presence of the programme in the field and facilitated the effective implementation of the activities from the field.
-The initial project activities have largely been accomplished resulting in the realization of the expected outputs and outcomes.
+The initial project activities have to some extent been accomplished resulting in the realization of a number of the expected outputs and outcomes.
 A political analysis of the region, GIS mapping and a baseline assessment have been done leading to an understanding of the conflict dynamics and spatial data on the migration routes of the pastoralists and the conflict hotspots to help in the development of the intervention strategy.